achtnullzwei/Doorman/docs/en/order.md

   },
   methods: {
     async submit() {
-      axios.post(this.formEndpoint + '/submit', this.form, {
+      api.post('/submit', this.form, {
         withCredentials: true
       })
       .then(response => {
         this.modalOpen = true;
-        this.result_title = "Received!"
+        this.result_title = "Received!";
-        this.result_text = "Thank you."
+        this.result_text = "Thank you.
+I will reach out to you as soon as possible.";

+        this.status = response.data;
       })
       .catch(error => {
         this.modalOpen = true;